nv-morpheus/MRC/docs/quickstart/cpp/ex00_simple_pipeline/README.md

   - To use multiple downstream sinks with broadcast or round-robin functionality, see the guide on operators
 - Sinks can accept multiple upstream sources
   - Its possible to connect two sources to a single sink.
 The sink will process the messages in the order that they are received in

 ## Creating the Source

 The first "node" that we will be creating is a source.
 Source objects have no upstream dependencies and are responsible for producing data to be consume by downstream object.

-To create a source, you call `make_source<T>` on the `segment::Builder` object passing a name and a lambda of type `std::function<(rxcpp::subscriber<T>)>` /* Mstack: Is there a link here we could point to more documentaion for the specifics of this type? */ where `T` is the type of object that the source will be producing.
+To create a source, you call `make_source<T>` on the `segment::Builder` object passing a name and a lambda of type `std::function<(rxcpp::subscriber<T>)>` Please see https://reactivex.io/RxCpp/ and navigate to rxcpp::subscriber<T, Observer> for more detail on the lambda type. where `T` is the type of object that the source will be producing.
 In our example, we are creating integers so the source object looks like:

 ```cpp
 auto source = s.make_source<int>("int_source", [](rxcpp::subscriber<int> s) {